-Louis Armstrong, who passed away 45 years ago, is the most famous jazz musician of all time.
-In addition to his hundreds of recordings, he is remembered by most as a lovable and humorous character who can be seen in a dozen Hollywood films and on a variety of television appearances that show up on You Tube.
+Louis Armstrong, almost certainly the most famous jazz musician of all time, is remembered not only for his hundreds of recordings, but as a lovable and humorous character who appeared in a wide swath of Hollywood films and TV shows.
 Many listeners identify him with the heartwarming ballad “What A Wonderful World” or the joyful “Hello Dolly.”
-But in the history of American and World Music, was Armstrong really that significant?
-What was so important about him?
+But in the history of American and world music, he was much, more more.

 Louis Armstrong, who was born Aug.
 4, 1901, developed into a major musical force and innovator as a trumpeter, singer and an entertainer.
 Although he was not the first jazz musician, he permanently changed the music early in its development.
-When one considers his very humble beginnings, just the fact that he grew up to become an adult could be considered beating the odds.
+When one considers his rough beginnings, just the fact that he lived to adulthood could be considered beating the odds.

 Armstrong was born in the poorest area of New Orleans.
 His mother raised him as best she could after his father abandoned the family when Armstrong was a baby.
 As a youth, he often sang on the streets in a vocal group for pennies.
 He loved hearing the many brass bands that filled the city and got excited whenever a parade was nearby.
 Louis did odd jobs for a local Jewish family that loved him and bought him his first cornet when he was ten.
 On New Year's Eve of 1912, Armstrong shot a pistol in the air in celebration.
 He was immediately arrested and, when the court decided that his mother could not raise him properly, he was sent to a Waif’s home for orphans.
 Life looked bleak for the youngster but music turned out to be his salvation.